luuply/changes/20200521/README.md

 On a school's page, save the _program_, not the _school_.
 For example, if I save the men's lacrosse page, I want to only save men's lacrosse program, not the school's entire athletic program.

+### (BUG) View Replies not showing up on mobile

+The "View Replies" button is not showing up on mobile devices for reviews that have replies.

+!(View 2 replies not showing up)[https://github.com/luuply/changes/raw/master/20200521/Image%20from%20iOS.png "View 2 replies not showing up"]

 ### Software Manual

 We'd like to remind you that we still need a software manual.
 At the least, it needs to include: